Houzz is the new way to design your home.

 Cast irWell-drained soil Light requirement: Dappled to full shade Mature size: 2 1/4 feet tall and wideon plant

--Iron Plant(Aspidistria elatior)A staple in the American South, cast-iron plant (Aspidistria elatior) is often sold as an indoor plant elsewhere.
+Cast-Iron Plant(Aspidistria elatior)A staple in the American South, cast-iron plant (Aspidistria elatior) is often sold as an indoor plant elsewhere.
 For me it has become essential for the darkest porches, where it thrones year-round without flinching.
-It's indestructible, so the common name was indeed well
+It's indestructible, so the common name was indeed

 The Garden Consultants, Inc.